What is Matcha

 Preparing Matcha

-There are two ceremonial ways to prepare matcha:
+The two ceremonial ways to prepare matcha:

-Step 2) Sift 2 g (0.4 US tsp or 2 chashaku scoop) matcha powder into the warm and dry tea bowl.
+Step 2) Sift 2 g (0.4 US tsp or 2 chashaku scoop) of matcha powder into the warm and dry tea bowl.

-Step 3) Pour 70 ml (2.3 fl. oz.)
+Step 3) Pour 75 ml (2.53 fl. oz.)
 80℃ (176°F) water over the matcha powder.

-Whisk with a suitable chasen (tea whisk) until foamy.
+Step 4) Whisk with a suitable chasen (tea whisk) until foamy.

 ▶︎ KOICHA (thick tea) - Highest grade matcha made for ceremonies